 UNI accepts advanced standing credit from several evaluation sources including:

 - Advanced Placement (AP) Examinations

 Academic Requirements by Country

 Each applicant will be evaluated considering the education and grading system of the country in which they attended school.
-More details on the required credentials and minimum academic standards needed for admission from many countries can be found here.
+Details are available on the required credentials and minimum academic standards needed for admission from many countries.